rayanedkh/hERG-prediction/README.md

 The following datasets are provided for the hackathon at Ecole Telecom Paris with the student association, taking place from 05/23/2025 to 05/25/2025.
-This event is organized by MARGO, Qubit-pharmaceuticals and IBM.
+This event is organized by MARGO and Qubit-pharmaceuticals.

 The aim of this event is to build a binary classifier capable of predicting whether a molecule is toxic or not.
 The toxicity studied here is that associated with hERG inhibition, cause of heart problems for certain drugs.